 Once at the abattoir, young bobby calves are penned (usually overnight) to await slaughter first thing in the morning.
 All this time they will not have access to liquid feed, they will not be provided with bedding and they will be without their mothers.

 Products from processed bobby calves include young veal for human consumption, valuable hides for leather, calf rennet for cheese making, and byproducts for the pharmaceutical industry.

 The RSPCA believes that bobby calves should be at least 10 days old and be fed at least four hours before being transported.
 Transport to the abattoir should be no more than 10 hours and in trucks that have protection from the elements, bedding and enough room for all calves to lie down.

 To avoid or reduce the welfare concerns relating to bobby calves, the RSPCA position is that if bobby calves cannot be euthanased on farm (to avoid the welfare issues associated with handling and transport), they should be at least 10 days old before being transported off farm and then slaughtered within 12 hours of last feed.

-Raising excess dairy calves for veal is another way in which the value of an animal that would otherwise be destined for slaughter at five days old can be increased.
+Raising excess dairy calves for veal is one way in which the value of an animal that would otherwise be destined for slaughter at five days old can be increased.
 By increasing their value and providing an alternative market, there is real potential to improve the welfare of bobby calves.